Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 Right now, for instance.

-“History in the makin’, huh?”
+"History in the makin’, huh?"

 Six flinched.
 Hoeff had an infuriating ability to just…appear.
 Even right now, in the middle of a crowd of people, Hoeff could just sneak right up and tap Six on the shoulder.
 The squat brick of a man was an *incomprehensibly* muscular hulk who could break concrete underfoot with nothing more than his sheer weight.
 He had the strength and size to humble men beyond even *Warhorse,* yet could somehow move like a blink-quick *ghost* when he wanted to.

 And this in the most brightly obnoxious (and often obnoxiously minimal) clothing imaginable.
 He’d outdone himself today.

 Six cleared his throat and feigned coolness.
-“It certainly happens frequently, of late.”
+"It certainly happens frequently, of late."

 Hoeff chuckled without humor and moved to his side, uncomfortably close enough to feel the body heat radiating off him like a blast furnace.
-“Any luck on the datin’ front?”
+"Any luck on the datin’ front?"

-“The same answer as last time: I’ve no experience, and it would be an… *unusual* woman who would remain interested after learning much about me.”
+"The same answer as last time: I’ve no experience, and it would be an… *unusual* woman who would remain interested after learning much about me."

-“Gee.
-That’s too bad.”
+"Gee.
+That’s too bad."

-“You really make no effort to disguise your sadism, do you?”
+"You really make no effort to disguise your sadism, do you?"

-“I like to keep it honest.
+"I like to keep it honest.
 An’ if it were up to me, you wouldn’t be standin’ there.
-But…” Hoeff shrugged.
-“Instead, my friends ask me to be civil.
-This is civil.”
+But…" Hoeff shrugged.
+"Instead, my friends ask me to be civil.
+This is civil."

-“As opposed to?”
+"As opposed to?"

-“Inventing new artforms in breakin’ you like you deserve.
-And I still have hope, maybe you’ll fuck up one day.”
+"Inventing new artforms in breakin’ you like you deserve.
+And I still have hope, maybe you’ll fuck up one day."

-“…Don’t you have a wife to spend time with?”
+"…Don’t you have a wife to spend time with?"

-“You can see why these social calls irritate me so.
-I could be eating a steak, or reading a book, or screwing my wonderful Claire *totally* silly, or going to a play beforehand…”
+"You can see why these social calls irritate me so.
+I could be eating a steak, or reading a book, or screwing my wonderful Claire *totally* silly, or going to a play beforehand…"

-“Please,” Six replied, drily, “do not allow me to detain you.”
+"Please," Six replied, drily, "do not allow me to detain you."

-“Oh no, gotta get all the latest dirt!
-How’s the new job?”
+"Oh no, gotta get all the latest dirt!
+How’s the new job?"

 Six paused on the inhale.
 He’d been about to give another drily sarcastic reply, but then…no. Why?
 He was tired of this sparring.
 He was tired of the antagonism.
 Maybe there would be a return to dataspace one day and who knew what the future contained, but lately he’d come to appreciate the here and now, and the magnanimous gesture that was his continued life.

-“I have investments and passive income.
-For now, the job is for the experience.”
+"I have investments and passive income.
+For now, the job is for the experience."

-“Ah.
+"Ah.
 Okay.
-I can respect that.”
+I can respect that."

-“I’m…actually enjoying it.”
+"I’m…actually enjoying it."

-“We’re physical beings.
-Working with your hands is rewarding.”
+"We’re physical beings.
+Working with your hands is rewarding."
 He held his up, put Six’s in his giant, rough paw.
 The immense difference was something he’d only truly begun to appreciate as of late, now that he was earning callouses of his own.
-“Believe it or not my sense o’ touch ain’t diminished at all.
-I can feel steel grain even through these huge mitts o’ mine.”
+"Believe it or not my sense o’ touch ain’t diminished at all.
+I can feel steel grain even through these huge mitts o’ mine."

-“I can too.
-Wood is so…*satisfying.”*  Six chuckled at himself.
-“I can’t believe I just admitted that, but…there was a time when I would have considered this my complete fall from grace.
-I was one of the controlling elite, my word shifted the course of galactic history—”
+"I can too.
+Wood is so…*satisfying."*  Six chuckled at himself.
+"I can’t believe I just admitted that, but…there was a time when I would have considered this my complete fall from grace.
+I was one of the controlling elite, my word shifted the course of galactic history—"

-“Usually by endin’ some species or another.”
+"Usually by endin’ some species or another."

-“—the point is….the point is, I don’t feel this as a loss.”
+"—the point is….the point is, I don’t feel this as a loss."

-“Hmm.”
+"Hmm."
 Hoeff considered him.
-“An improvement, I guess.
+"An improvement, I guess.
 So keep it up.
 ‘Cuz hands like mine can create or destroy with a skill you wouldn’t believe.
 And you know what?
-I’d rather stick to steelwork and handyman.”
+I’d rather stick to steelwork and handyman."

-“…So would I.”
+"…So would I."

-“We’ll see.”
+"We’ll see."

 Six nodded.
-“Right.
-So…is this the point where you explain your hot pink speedo?”
+"Right.
+So…is this the point where you explain your hot pink speedo?"

 Hoeff grinned.
-“Aww, don’t you remember?
+"Aww, don’t you remember?
 When we first met?
 It was such a lovely beach.
 And lots of lovely ladies!
 Already had Claire though, so no single-man fun for me…buncha the team got to play, though.
-So there’s that.”
+So there’s that."

-“…You are very strange.”
+"…You are very strange."

-“Mhmm.
-That was a fun little mission, don’t you think?”
+"Mhmm.
+That was a fun little mission, don’t you think?"

-“Fun?
+"Fun?
 I was too busy attempting to survive your attentions.
 And your rather unsubtle demonstration of might, as I recall.
-Forced me to my knees—”
+Forced me to my knees—"

-“Palmed the back of your neck, yeah.
-Coulda popped your head right off with just a little squeeze,” Hoeff smiled with a disconcertingly wistful expression.
-“An’ I weren’t *nearly* the man I am now, of course…”
+"Palmed the back of your neck, yeah.
+Coulda popped your head right off with just a little squeeze," Hoeff smiled with a disconcertingly wistful expression.
+"An’ I weren’t *nearly* the man I am now, of course…"

-“You make your point as unsubtly as ever.”
+"You make your point as unsubtly as ever."

-“Damn right.
+"Damn right.
 Subtle means someone might miss the point.
 I’m doing you a favor by ensuring you couldn’t possibly misunderstand.
 Because I’m a playful sort of guy, Six.
 And when I get to playing, I tend to break my toys.
-Now hush, they’re starting.”
+Now hush, they’re starting."

 Six sighed but said nothing, glad for the reprieve from Hoeff’s….well, calling it ‘bluster’ would imply the man wasn’t perfectly willing and capable of making good on what he was saying.
 But he was glad for the reprieve from it regardless.
 He turned his attention to the large screen at the plaza’s north end.